rish-singhal/notes/Physics of Soft Condensed Matter/Assignment2/Readme.md

 .

 INPUT: x, y, z, dx, dy, dz
-OUTPUT: n(x,y,z:t)/(dxdydz)
+OUTPUT: n(x,y,z:t)/(dxdydz) (Plot as a function of time)

-Also, the average of this quantity over time period t.
+Also, calcultate the average of this quantity over time period t.

 Q2.  ---